google/WebFundamentals/src/content/en/updates/2016/10/resizeobserver.md

 media queries.
 By observing elements, you can imperatively define your design breakpoints and change the element’s styles.
-In the following [example](https://googlechrome.github.io/samples/resizeobserver/), the second box will change its background whenever its `width` goes below 250px.
+In the following [example](https://googlechrome.github.io/samples/resizeobserver/), the second box will change its border radius according to its width.

 <video controls autoplay loop muted>
   <source src="https://storage.googleapis.com/webfundamentals-assets/resizeobserver/elem-mq_vp8.webm" type="video/webm; codecs=vp8">